muthu-kumaravel/muthu-kumaravel.github.io/procedure/README.md

 2. Clone it and get into folder
 3. Create the angulae application
 ```
-$ ng new myApp --directory ./
+$ ng new Portfolio --directory ./
 ```

 4. Chage `"outputPath"` value to `"docs"`, in `angular.json`